Here, we teach you how to use your 5 senses to save on maintenance costs and keep your vehicle safe. Don't miss these pro tips, from our shop to you.

 If you are questioning the condition of your struts, simply bring your vehicle to your trusted mechanic.
 They will quickly be able to assess the condition of your struts and recommend a course of action.

 It’s wise to replace struts in pairs.
 If your front driver’s side strut needs replacement, it is best practice to replace both front struts.
 That will save you money in the long run and ensure that both sides of your vehicle handle the same.
-How scary would it be to dread every left-hand corner because you only replaced your driver’s side strut?!
+How scary would it be to dread every left-hand corner because you only replace your driver’s side strut?!

 The total cost for a strut replacement service for a pair of struts, including parts, installation, and the necessary alignment, will be around $1,100.
 It could be more or less depending on your vehicle, but if your shop quotes you something wildly more or less than that, consider getting a few additional quotes.